 Some clients may feel slight discomfort during the first pass, but it’s relatively painless.
 A topical numbing cream will be applied to the area before microblading begins.
 This is followed by a liquid anesthetic.

 How About Downtime?

 The best part about the technique is that there is no “downtime”.
-In most cases, clients resume a normal lifestyle, while also following the after-care instructions regarding certain activities.
+In most cases, clients resume a normal lifestyle, while also following the aftercare instructions regarding certain activities.
 There is no need to leave your appointment in disguise or cancel your dinner plans!
 We do, however, recommend a follow-up perfection session one month after your appointment.
-The healing process is different for everyone, and it takes between 25 and 30 days.
+The healing process is different for everyone and it takes 25-30 days.

 Check out our guide below that outlines the necessary steps to take at all stages of the microblading process.
-Each client’s skin responds differently to these treatments.
-This information acts as a guideline only.
+Each client’s skin responds differently to treatment—this information serves as a guideline only.

 Before Your Appointment

 - Cease using any skin thinners (Vitamin A, glycolic acids, exfoliation, etc.) on the brow area two weeks prior to your appointment.

 - Cosmetic BOTOX® or fillers should be done two weeks prior or two weeks after if the client uses neurotoxin for lifting/brow symmetry.
-Can not treat the same day.
+(Please Note: We cannot treat the same day.)